marcelpetrick/DevNotes/BeenThereSeenThat/20240709_PyMunich_RooftopSpecial_at_AresConsulting/README.md

 algorithmic trading..johannes sommer

-why crypto? is a growong industty, heabily.adopted, has enough volatily. capitalize on it less comoetition of big players crypto markets wuite noisy
+why crypto? is a growing industry, heavily.adopted, has enough volatility. capitalize on it less competition of big players crypto markets quite noisy
-sample: linear regessionaand gradient boost can.say with any statisticla.certainty. odd squares and t test checklist creates a very stable trading bot divsrsity of profiles: 25 percent right is good enough in case of enough stuff to.win volatility is key
+sample: linear regression and gradient boost can.say with any statistical.certainty. odd squares and t test checklist creates a very stable trading bot diversity of profiles: 25 percent right is good enough in case of enough stuff to.win volatility is key
 .......

-from.dev to.prodb the hidden costs of pyhton programming financial.and encironmental.costs
+from.dev to.prod the hidden costs of python programming financial.and environmental.costs
 * ai grow by 280 bln
-data.scientist.40.blnn
+data.scientist.40.bln
-* eatimations. traberse and aloocate binary trees.
+* estimations. traverse and allocate binary trees.
-3 hours to 3.month runtime.with same.energy conpared germany to kenya
+3 hours to 3.month runtime.with same.energy compared germany to kenya
-can using vertain packages make it more efficient assignment ooeratoe and comma methodntonprint strings..double usage comparing numpy and pandas.
-10 mio inputs, numoy.faster and consumes less enetgy compiling for.speed is compiling for energy full.throttle is more wfficient enegry = power * time race to sleep. eveb with uneveb usage better to save energy by less time.or memory usage..python stands up example.pythonn script removing duplicates in aws lambda
+can using certain packages make it more efficient assignment operator and comma method to print strings..double usage comparing numpy and pandas.
+10 mio inputs, numpy.faster and consumes less energy compiling for.speed is compiling for energy full.throttle is more efficient energy = power * time race to sleep. even with uneven usage better to save energy by less time.or memory usage..python stands up example.python script removing duplicates in aws lambda

 ........
-top zo bottom.feedbakc loops
+top to bottom.feedback loops
-get error from.trst and move on.
+get error from.test and move on.

-as little.as possible.in unknown states: want to know what the error is about really being on the known path will.gibe you the feeling of peogrss! put yourarlf in thebconsuner shoes public interface of the class is tested
+as little.as possible.in unknown states: want to know what the error is about really being on the known path will.give you the feeling of progress! put yourself in the consumer shoes public interface of the class is tested
-* add tests to increase confidence find a tradeoff between thr cotst.and thr tisks of the tests..if a trst does not provide anything useful, you might deletr it
+* add tests to increase confidence find a tradeoff between the cost.and the risks of the tests..if a test does not provide anything useful, you might delete it